fangyua666/self-improving-LLM/README.md

 ## Dataset

-The model trains on a sequence copy task.
-Initial training uses sequences of up to 10 digits, with self-improvement progressively extending to longer sequences.
+The model trains on a sequence copy task and reverse addition tasks(TODO).
+Initial training uses sequences of up to 10 digits, with self-improvement progressively extending to longer sequences without collapse.